RocketCityDynamics/Ubuntu-linux-3d-printing/README.md

 **Introduction**

-This is a friendly devops and administration guide for 3D printing in Ubuntu 20.04.
-The real power here is inherent efficiency, creating a free CAD/CAM environment for desktop computers.
+This is a friendly devops and administration guide for desktop 3D printing in Linux Ubuntu 20.04.

+The real power here is inherent efficiency that creates a reliable, usable, and free 3D printing.
+It's not just low code, but low cloud involvement.
+Normal user operation does not require an internet connection for daily use or access.
+Once the system is setup, you have an easy to use and free software system with little fuss that is easily adjusted.
+Artifacting in the prints has generally not been a problem.
+You don't need to worry about coding, either.
+This all works with easy adjustments inside GUI interfaces.
+Over 100 hours of design, printing and stress testing so far has produced reliable and quality prints with no unresolved design artifacts.

+This repo and all of it's information is geared towards use in specifically Ubuntu 20.04.
+Looking for a reason to upgrade from an older version of Ubuntu?
+Then use this OS.
+The changes in 20.04 unclude better provisions for robotics and embedded electronics.
+These changes also allow for better use of 3D printers as a healthy biproduct.
+The 20.04 revision fixed a lot of bugs from 16.04 + 18.04, most notably software or hardware crashes.
+Upgrades, testing, and modifications are all easier to implement and use.

 The two 3D printing suites supported in this documentation are MatterControl and Cura.
 Both work in other operating systems and are open source.
 The goal of this documentation is to apply their uses in Ubuntu 20.04 Linux.
-This is an interface like any other comsumer PC, with extensive control over quality at your fingertips.
+Results are as solid and reliable as any other paid suite of tools.
+These present a usable interface like any other comsumer PC, with extensive control over quality at your fingertips.

 4 main talking points: